 Although the law library maintains an excellent collection of legal and law-related materials, some books needed for research projects may need to be borrowed from other libraries.
-Interlibrary loan request forms are available at the Circulation Desk.
+Interlibrary loan requests can be made at the Circulation Desk.
 Requested material typically requires seven to ten days to arrive by mail.
-Borrowers will be charged for any fines or other fees assessed by the lending library if an item is late, damaged, or not returned at all.
+Borrowers will be charged for any fines orother fees assessed by the lending library if an item is late, damaged, or not returned at all.